HL7/US-Core/input/pagecontent/medication-list.md

 #### De-duplication of Data

 Medications may be duplicated in a medication list when multiple sources of data are used to generate the list.
 To provide a list of a patient's medications, it may be necessary to "de-duplicate" them.
-The de-duplication activity **MAY** be supplied by the server, but **SHOULD** be provided by the client.
+The de-duplication activity **MAY** be supplied by the Server, but **SHOULD** be provided by the Client.

 This specification does not specify de-duplication best practices; however, systems can consider the following approaches: